skrattaren/apf.rst/apf.rst

         The lone and level sands stretch far away."

-  While I was browsing the net in order to find an on-line copy of "Ozymandias_" so that I could cut-and-paste the text, I came across a wonderful piece of related information.
+  While I was browsing the net in order to find an on-line copy of **Ozymandias** so that I could cut-and-paste the text, I came across a wonderful piece of related information.
 It appears that in 1817 Shelley held a sonnet-writing session with his friend, the poet Horace Smith.
-  Both wrote a sonnet on the same subject, but while Shelley came up with the aforementioned "Ozymandias_", Mr Smith produced something so delightfully horrendous I simply have to indulge even further, and include it here as well.
+  Both wrote a sonnet on the same subject, but while Shelley came up with the aforementioned **Ozymandias**, Mr Smith produced something so delightfully horrendous I simply have to indulge even further, and include it here as well.
 By now the connection to our original annotation has been completely lost, but I think you might agree with me that